 \section{Concluding remarks}

-In this paper we consider the extension of $\gftwo$ with the local Presburger quantifiers which can express rich Presburger constraints while maintaining deterministic exponential time upper bound.
-It captures various natural DL with counting up to $\mathcal{ALCIH}b^{\textsf{self}}$ and $\mathcal{ALCIHQ}$ without constant symbols.
-The proof is via a novel, yet simple and optimal algorithm, which is a reminiscent of type-elimination approach.
+In this paper we consider the extension of $\gftwo$ with the local Presburger quantifiers which can express rich Presburger constraints while maintaining a deterministic exponential time upper bound.
+It captures various natural DLs with counting up to $\mathcal{ALCIH}b^{\textsf{self}}$ and $\mathcal{ALCIHQ}$ without constant symbols.
+The proof is via a novel, yet simple algorithm, which is reminiscent of the type-elimination approach.

 We note that the proof of Theorem~\ref{theo:sat-good-subgraph} relies on the infinity of the model.
 We leave a similar characterization for the finite models for future work.
 It is worth noting that the finite satisfiability of $\gptwo$ has been shown to be decidable in 3-$\nexp$~\cite{BOPT21}, though the precise complexity is still not known.